Scubapro Regulator Aussie Divers Phuket

 The best person I knew on air (Kath Ridley) spoke to me about aiming for 7 seconds in a 9 seconds out.
 This is a phenomenal task and something I have never been able to do.
 However, if you could you would take less than 4 breaths a minute.

 A technique that I saw used effectively once was told to me when I was a young instructor.
-I could not get a student use less air.
+I could not get a student to use less air.
 A more seasoned instructor said.
 “That’s simple, just get him to breathe through his nose”.
-As you would know, it is difficult to breath out through your nose with a scuba mask on.
+As you would know, it is difficult to breathe out through your nose with a scuba mask on.
 This slows the exhale process.
 My student did that on the next dive with amazing results.

 Good Buoyancy Can Improve Air Consumption